Communication-Efficient Federated Learning with Accelerated Client Gradient: Experiments

-\paragraph{Validation metrics} To evaluate the generalization performance of the methods, we use the entire test set in the CIFIAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, and Tiny-ImageNet datasets.
-Since both the speed of learning as well as the final performance are important quantities for federated learning, we measure: (i) the performance attained at a specified number of rounds, and (ii) the number of rounds needed for an algorithm to attain the desired level of target accuracy, following~\cite{al2020federated}.
-For methods that could not achieve aimed accuracy within the maximum communication round, we append the communication round with a $+$ sign.
-We also report the communication savings of FedAGM compared to each method in parenthesis.
-Note that all the comparison methods except FedCM have the same communication cost per round whereas FedCM costs twice than other methods for server-to-client communication due to additional transmission of global gradient information.
+\paragraph{Evaluation metrics} To evaluate the generalization performance of the methods, we use the entire test set of CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+Since both the training speed as well as the final accuracy are important factors in federated learning, we measure: (i) the performance achieved at a specified number of rounds and (ii) the number of rounds required for an algorithm to attain the desired level of target accuracy, following Al-Shedivat~\etal~\cite{al2020federated}.
+For the methods that fail to achieve the target accuracies within the maximum communication round, we append a $+$ sign to the communication round number.